vector-index-bench/vibe/README.md

 singularity build dataset.sif dataset.def
 ```

-The VIBE_CACHE environment variable should be set to a cache directory with at least 200 GB of free space when creating image embeddings using the Landmark or ImageNet datasets. datasets can then be created using the `--dataset argument` (the `--nv` argument specifies that an available GPU can be used):
+The `VIBE_CACHE` environment variable should be set to a cache directory with at least 200 GB of free space when creating image embeddings using the Landmark or ImageNet datasets.
+Datasets can then be created using the `--dataset argument` (the `--nv` argument specifies that an available GPU can be used):
 ```sh
 export VIBE_CACHE=$LOCAL_SCRATCH
 ./create_dataset "--bind $LOCAL_SCRATCH:$LOCAL_SCRATCH --nv" --dataset agnews-mxbai-1024-euclidean